Mark of the Succubus: Characters

 Intent and studious, but a little absentminded, Maeve tends to stand out among demons and humans alike.
 Her quirky habits mark her as someone just learning the ways of a culture, and her utter inability to lie convincingly adds to the peculiar image.
-Despite her training, she often forgets what she's meant to be doing among the humans and loses herself in the fun of the moment.
+Despite her training, she often forgets what she is meant to be doing among the humans and loses herself in the fun of the moment.